bestit/symfony-commercetools-customer-prices-bundle/README.md

         # Please provide the name of the custom object value field which saves the customer id / number.
         customer:             customer

+        # Please provide the name of the custom object value field which saves the currency.
+        currency:             currency

         # Please provide the name of the custom object value field which saves the price object.
         prices:               prices